 “What can I do if I recognise that I have some REBs?”

 But it doesn’t have to be that way.
 ‘Exposure therapy’ is one of the most effective ways to overcome REBs.
-Exposure therapy is often used to treat anxiety disorders (and related anxiety behaviors) and involves the exposure of the individual to their fear in situations that don’t involve any danger, helping them to overcome the anxiety in a safe and managed environment.
+Exposure therapy is often used to treat anxiety disorders (and related anxiety behaviors).
+It involves the exposure of the individual to their fear in situations that don’t involve any danger, helping them to overcome the anxiety in a safe and managed environment.

-It may sound scary, but it couldn’t be more different – the very premise of exposure therapy is to help the individual feel safe and secure.
+It may sound scary, but the very premise of exposure therapy is to help the individual feel safe and secure.

 If you recognize that you have some REBs that you carry out, please take this opportunity to have a think about those behaviors.
 Ask yourself: